ozankiratli/NGS-Pipeline/README.md

 - Make a subdirectory named `Data` in the folder containing your scripts and copy your files there, or change the line containing `DATASOURCE` in your `PARAMETERS` file, and set it to the folder that contains your data.
 - If you have two or more sets of reads to merge keep them in separate directories in `Data` directory.
 - Make sure you have your reference file.
+- Edit `RGTAGS` file carefully, the files belonging the same sample should have the same SM (sample name).

 ## Using
 ### Setting the parameters